-During its heyday, Beech-Nut employed between 1,800 to 2,200, and many retirees have remained loyal to the company.
+During its heyday, Beech-Nut employed between 1,800 to 2,200 people, and many retirees have remained loyal to the company.
 With its success, Beech-Nut brought a wonderful buzz to the upstate New York village.
 The daily downtown lunch scene was vibrant, sidewalks and local eateries were full of life.
-The plant was truly the heartbeat of Canajoharie, and the companies baby food was the main reason for such prosperity.
+The plant was truly the heartbeat of Canajoharie, and the company’s baby food was the main reason for such prosperity.

 After a 119-year tenure in Canajoharie, Beech-Nut moved its headquarters to Montgomery County’s Town of Florida Business Park, where it remains today.
-Beech-Nut remains a consistent home.grown. source of high-quality baby food right in our own neighborhood.
+Beech-Nut continues to be a consistent home.grown. source of high-quality baby food right in our own neighborhood.